-On March 10, 2022, the Company announced that it has committed to participate in the first of three oil and gas prospects in Pratt County, Kansas, operated by Shelby Resources LLC.
+On March 10, 2022, the Company announced that it had committed to participate in the first of three oil and gas prospects in Pratt County, Kansas, operated by Shelby Resources LLC.
 Participation in the first prospect gives the Company the option of participating in the other two prospects in the package.
 The Company received a 6.5% working interest in the prospect in exchange for acquisition and drilling costs of approximately \$50,000.
-The first well commenced drilling on March 22, 2022.
-On August 29, 2022, the Company announced that production tested significant gas flows along with oil.
-The well is currently shut in awaiting a connection with a gas pipeline located 3 miles away.

-On April 14, 2022, the Company announced that it has exercised its option to participate in the second Pratt County prospect.
-Total acquisition and drilling costs of approximately US\$32,000 allows the Company to earn a working interest of 6.5% of an 81% net revenue interest in the well and possible offset locations.
-On June 2, 2022, the Company announced that the second Pratt County well has commenced drilling.
-On August 29, 2022, the Company announced that the second well is currently flowing oil with no pump assist.
+On April 14, 2022, the Company announced that it had exercised its option to participate in the second Pratt County prospect.
+Total acquisition and drilling costs of approximately US\$32,000 allowed the Company to earn a working interest of 6.5% of an 81% net revenue interest in the well and possible offset locations.

 On May 10, 2022, the Company exercised its option to participate in the third Pratt County prospect.
-Total acquisition costs of approximately US\$19,500 allow the Company to earn a working interest of 6.5% of an 81% net revenue interest in the well and possible offset locations.
+Total acquisition costs of approximately US\$19,500 allowed the Company to earn a working interest of 6.5% of an 81% net revenue interest in the well and possible offset locations.

+A total of six wells commenced drilling in 2022.
 The Pratt County project is considered a developed oil and natural gas properties, as they have been determined to meet certain technical feasibility and commercial viability thresholds as determined by management.